bootdotdev/blog/content/jobs/do-you-need-to-blog.md

 ## Blogging will only help land jobs if you write bangers

 Assuming you *do* decide to start a blog, it's important to note that not all blog posts are created equal.
-For a blog to ackchyually help your job search, you need to write amazing content that showcases your expertise and adds *new value* to your readers.
+For a blog to actually help your job search, you need to write amazing content that showcases your expertise and adds *new value* to your readers.

 Regurgitating information that can be found elsewhere on the inter-webs net won't do you any favors.
 Your blog posts need to be original, well-written, and packed with insights that can't be found elsewhere.
 If you're going to invest time and effort into creating a blog, make sure that you're creating content that's truly worth reading.